-(a) The administrator may enforce this [act] and rules adopted under this [act] by taking one or more of the following actions:

-(1) ordering a provider or a director, employee, or other agent of a provider to cease and desist from the violation and any similar violations;

-(2) ordering a provider or a person that has caused a violation to take affirmative action to correct the violation, including the restitution of money or property to a person aggrieved by a violation;

-(3) subject to Section 32(f), imposing on a provider or a person that has caused a violation a civil penalty not exceeding \$10,000 for each violation;
+- (a) The administrator may enforce this [act] and rules adopted under this [act] by taking one or more of the following actions: - (1) ordering a provider, a lead generator, a person administering an account pursuant to Section 22(b), or a director, employee, or other agent of a provider to cease and desist from any violations; - (2) ordering a provider, a lead generator, a person administering an account pursuant to Section 22(b), or a person that has caused a violation to correct the violation, including making restitution of money or property to a person aggrieved by a violation; - (3) subject to adjustment of the dollar amount pursuant to Section 32(f), imposing on a provider or a other person that has violated or caused a violation a civil penalty not exceeding \$10,000 for each violation;

-(4) prosecuting a civil action to:

-- (A) enforce an order; or - (B) obtain restitution or an injunction or other equitable relief, or both; and

-(5) intervening in an action brought under Section 35.

-(b) Subject to Section 32(f), if a person violates or knowingly authorizes, directs, or aids in the violation of a final order issued under subsection (a)(1) or (2), the administrator may impose a civil penalty not exceeding \$20,000 for each violation.

-(c) The administrator may maintain an action to enforce this [act] in any [county].

-(d) The administrator may recover the reasonable costs of enforcing the [act]

-under subsections (a) through (c), including attorney's fees based on the hours reasonably expended and the hourly rates for attorneys of comparable experience in the community.

-(e) In determining the amount of a civil penalty to impose under subsection (a) or(b), the administrator shall consider the seriousness of the violation, the good faith of the violator, any previous violations by the violator, the deleterious effect of the violation on the public, the net worth of the violator, and any other factor the administrator considers relevant to the determination of the civil penalty.
+- (4) prosecuting a civil action to: - (A) enforce an order; - (B) obtain restitution or an injunction or other equitable relief, or both; or - (5) intervening in an action brought under Section 35. - (b) Subject to adjustment of the dollar amount pursuant to Section 32(f), if a person violates or knowingly authorizes, directs, or aids in the violation of a final order issued under subsection (a)(1) or (2), the administrator may impose a civil penalty not exceeding \$20,000 for each violation. - (c) The administrator may maintain an action to enforce this [act] in any [county]. - (d) The administrator may recover the reasonable costs of enforcing the [act] under subsections (a) through (c), including attorney's fees based on the hours reasonably expended and the hourly rates for attorneys of comparable experience in the community. - (e) In determining the amount of a civil penalty to impose under subsection (a) or (b), the administrator shall consider the seriousness of the violation, the good faith of the violator, any previous violations by the violator, the deleterious effect of the violation on the public, the net worth of the violator, and any other factor the administrator considers relevant to the determination of the civil penalty.